EmberD323/wheres-wally-frontend/README.md

-# Wheres Wally - Front-end
+# Wheres Wally - Frontend

-This the front-end website for a wheres waldo project (A photo tagging app)
+This is the frontend website for a Wheres Wally project (A photo tagging app)

 # Deployed
 - https://wheres-wally-d323.netlify.app/